jafermarq/FlowerMonthly/README.md

 Currently, this repo provides:

-* A `conf/strategy/strategy_model_saving.yaml` config showing how with small changes to a standard Flower strategy you can keep track of all variables you want (e.g. global model state) so you can either generate checkpoints or retrieve their values at the end of simulation.
+* A `conf/strategy/strategy_model_saving.yaml` config showing how with small changes to a standard Flower strategy you can keep track of all variables you want (e.g. global model state) so you can either generate checkpoints or retrieve their values at the end of the simulation.
 * A `conf/strategy/strategy_kd.yaml` config (based on 7 June 2023 FLowerSummit talk) showing how to do a simple form of federated Knowledge-distillation.
 * A `conf/strategy/custom_strategy.yaml` config (based on 7 June 2023 FLowerSummit talk) showcasing how to design a custom Flower strategy with ease.
 * A `conf/base_kd.yaml` a top-level config that you can run to see a simple federated KD setting in action.